“Honey,” JoAnn called to her husband, “George stopped by yesterday. He said our deck violates the building code.”

 However, if your deck is structurally flawed, maybe with under-sized joists or a substandard connection to the house, it may fail when only partially loaded.
 Perhaps as few as two dozen people would cause a catastrophe.
 So far you’ve had only 18 people on it, and your deck is just waiting for more people to join the party.
 And then it will collapse.

 Wood is created by Mother Nature, who as we know, is notoriously fickle.
 She twists grain lines, randomly inserts knots, and hides devious cracks in her wood.
 Each of these reduces the strength of a particular board.
-Engineers, of course, do not trust Mother and penalize her products with safety margins, like 2.5 to 16 or even 3 to 1.
+Engineers, of course, do not trust Mother and penalize her products with safety multipliers, like 2.5 to 16 or even 3 to 1.
 Thus, the materials and connectors for your 14 x 16 deck could support 112 people in theory, but the building code resets the load allowed in the real world to only 45 people.
-(Which is convenient, since you could not cram over a hundred people on a deck that size.).
-That 2.5 to 1 difference protects you and your guests from all the little issues that degrade even a properly build deck over time – shrinking wood, rusting nails, cracks in the wood, etc. The deck feels safe because it is safe.
+(Which is convenient, since you could not cram over a hundred people on a deck that size anyway.)
+That 2.5 to 1 multiplier protects you and your guests from all the little issues that degrade even a properly build deck over time – shrinking wood, rusting nails, cracks in the wood, etc. The deck feels safe because it is safe.
 The safety margins guarantee it.

 But what about an improperly built deck?
 That was our original issue.
 Suppose the code failures that George the inspector found were structural issues (like an undersized beam or missing joist hangers).
 Maybe you’ve have 18 friends partying on your the deck, and it did not collapse.
 Good news.
 You could invite a few more people onto your deck, and it probably would not collapse.
 A few more is still under the standard limit.
 Right?
 Your deck is OK….right?